On high-dimensional sign tests: High-dimensional sign tests

-Let the random $p$-vectors~$\Xb_i$, $i=1,\ldots,n$ be \mbox{i.i.d.} from a distribution that is (at least centrally) symmetric about~$\thetab$.
-It is well-known (see, e.g., \cite{Oja2010}, Chapter~6, and the references therein) that, when evaluated at the signs~$\Ub_i=\Xb_i/\|\Xb_i\|$, the statistic~$R_n$ in~(\ref{raylstat}) may be used in the one-sample location problem where one needs to test the null~$\mathcal{H}_0:\thetab=\mathbf{0}(\in\R^p)$.
-Under the assumption that the distribution of~$\Xb_1$ has spherical directions (throughout the paper, this means that (i) the distribution of~$\Xb_1$ does not charge the origin of~$\R^p$ and that (ii) $\Xb_1/\|\Xb_1\|$ is uniformly distributed over~$\mathcal{S}^{p-1}$), the resulting test still rejects the null at asymptotic level~$\alpha$ whenever the statistic~$R_n(\Xb_1/\|\Xb_1\|,\ldots, \Xb_n/\|\Xb_n\|)>\chi^2_{p,1-\alpha}$.
-This location test, clearly, is a sign test since it is measurable with respect to the signs of the original observations~$\Xb_i$, $i=1,\ldots,n$.

-Clearly, applying Rayleigh's test of uniformity --- equivalently, the one-sample location sign test --- is only possible when the sample size~$n$ is large enough, compared to~$p$, to make the CLT approximation reasonable.
-We now derive the asymptotic distribution of Rayleigh's test statistic~$R_n$ in the high-dimensional case when both~$p=p_n$ and~$n$ go to infinity.
-As announced in the Introduction, our approach is \emph{universal}, in the sense that, unlike in most works on high-dimensional statistics, $p_n$ may go to infinity in a totally arbitrary way (the only restriction being that both~$p_n$ and~$n$ go to infinity).
-Note in particular that the asymptotic null distribution of the tests of uniformity proposed in~\cite{Caietal2013}, that are based on statistics of the form~$\min_{i,j}\arccos(\Ub_i'\Ub_j)$, depends on the $(n,p)$-regime considered.
+Obviously, applying Rayleigh's test of uniformity is only possible when the sample size $n$ is large enough, compared to $p$, to make the CLT approximation reasonable.
+We now derive the asymptotic distribution of Rayleigh's test statistic $R_p^{(n)}$ in the high-dimensional case when both $p=p_n$ and $n$ go to infinity.
+As announced in the \hyperref[sec1]{Introduction}, our approach is \emph {universal}, in the sense that, unlike in most works on high-dimensional statistics, $p_n$ may go to infinity in a totally arbitrary way (the only restriction being that both $p_n$ and $n$ go to infinity).
+Note in particular that the asymptotic null distribution of the tests of uniformity proposed in Cai, Fan and Jiang~\cite{Caietal2013}, which are based on statistics of the form $\min_{i,j}\arccos(\Ub_i'\Ub_j)$, depends on the $(n,p)$-regime considered.

-Basically, we will show that the universal-asymptotic distribution of (the standardized version of)~$R_n$ is standard normal.
+Basically, we will show that the $(n,p)$-asymptotic distribution of (the standardized version of) $R_p^{(n)}$ is universally standard normal.
 To do so, rewrite Rayleigh's statistic as

 and consider the standardized statistic